Caspian Flotilla

 The Caspian Flotilla (Каспийская флотилия) is the flotilla of the Russian Navy in the Caspian Sea.

-Established in November 1722 by the order of Tsar Peter the Great as part of the Imperial Russian Navy, the Caspian Flotilla is the oldest brown-water navy flotilla in the Russian Navy.
+Established in November 1722 by the order of Tsar Peter the Great as part of the Imperial Russian Navy, the Caspian Flotilla is the oldest flotilla in the Russian Navy not operating in a body of water connected to the open ocean.
 In 1918, the fleet was inherited by the Russian SFSR then the Soviet Union in 1922, where it formed part of the Soviet Navy and was awarded the Order of the Red Banner in 1945.
 Following the collapse of the Soviet Union in 1991, the Caspian Flotilla and most of its vessels were inherited by the Russian Federation.

-The Caspian Flotilla's headquarters are located in Astrakhan, but were historically in Baku (now in Azerbaijan) from 1867 until 1991, with additional facilities in Makhachkala (HQ being moved there) and Kaspiysk.
-The current commander is Rear Admiral Aleksandr Peshkov.
+The Caspian Flotilla's headquarters are in Astrakhan, but were historically in Baku (now in Azerbaijan) from 1867 until 1991, with additional facilities in Makhachkala (HQ being moved there) and Kaspiysk.
+The current commander is Rear Admiral Oleg Zverev.

 Establishment

 The Caspian Flotilla (CF) was created in November 1722 in Astrakhan by the order of Peter the Great.
 Led by the admiral Fyodor Apraksin, it participated in Peter's Persian campaign of 1722–1723 and the Russo-Persian War (1804–1813), assisting the Russian army in capturing Derbent and Baku during the Persian Expedition of 1796.
 As a result of the Treaty of Gulistan of 1813, the CF remained the only military flotilla in the Caspian Sea.
 Baku became its main base in 1867.